MIDL Insight Meditation

 • Step 3: Taking 5 more in-and-out breath cycles, slightly slow down each out-breath by counting to 3 in line with each in-breath and to 5 in line with each out-breath until you feel the calming effect.

-• Step 4: Once you have done 10 repetitions of breathing with your abdomen, the next stage is to learn to breathe from your abdomen up into your chest.
+• Step 4: Once you have done 10 repetitions of breathing with your abdomen, the next stage is to learn to breathe from your lower belly up into your chest.

 How to do it: